 Project Lifesaver has over 1,400 participating member agencies across the U.S., Canada, and Australia, and has performed 3,000 searches over the last 16 years with no serious injuries or fatalities ever reported.

 Project Lifesaver International provides in-depth training for law enforcement and other public safety agencies on the use of specialized electronic search and rescue equipment, technology and procedures, as well as teaching rescuers how to communicate with people afflicted with cognitive conditions, all of which are essential to the successful rescue of missing persons who wander or otherwise become lost.
-They certify search and rescue personnel and provide ongoing management to participating agencies.
+They certify search and rescue personnel and provide ongoing participating agencies.

 In addition, Project Lifesaver develops public outreach programs to educate others about the issue of wandering, and they constantly work toward developing public policy and effective law enforcement response to help save lives and “bring loved ones home.”